Interest Rate Risk

 - Retirement savings have swelled as the Baby Boom generation nears retirement age.
 Typically, there has been a tendency to accelerate the pace of savings and begin to make asset allocation changes toward less risky, more income-generative assets (e.g., bonds), as one gets closer to retiring.

 - There are also cyclical factors that influence supply.
-Current late cycle conditions, expected slowing in economic growth and inflation due to waning monetary and fiscal stimulus, and uncertainties surrounding tariffs have increased the supply of money looking for safer assets such as Treasury bonds.
-That said, this shift towards safety could quickly reverse.
+A slowing in global economic growth and attractive yields relative to other developed countries has increased the global supply of money looking for safer assets such as Treasury bonds.
+This global shift toward safety could quickly reverse and put upward pressure on Treasury bond yields.

 *Includes: IRAs, DC plans, DB plans and Annuities

 Sources: Bloomberg, U.S. Census Bureau, Investment Company Institute

 Demand refers to borrowing (or investment).
 Excess demand puts upward pressure on interest rates, while insufficient demand puts downward pressure on interest rates.
 Total debt growth began to outpace gross domestic product (GDP) growth starting in late 2015.
 Both Business and Federal borrowing have been the drivers of this growth, while Consumer borrowing continues to shrink as a percent of GDP.

 - Consumer demand (household debt growth) has remained weak throughout this economic cycle due mainly to tighter mortgage lending standards.
 Mortgages represent two-thirds of household debt outstanding.

 - Business (non-financial) demand has been the fastest growing sector.
 This has been primarily a supply-driven market where investors seeking higher income generation have encouraged more borrowing from the corporate sector.

 - Federal borrowing has been strong throughout most of this economic cycle.
 Typically federal government debt begins to shrink as a percent of GDP later in an economic cycle as tax revenues grow, alleviating budgetary pressures.
 This has not been a typical economic cycle.
 Looking forward, Federal debt is forecast to grow following passage of the tax bill and two-year budget deal.
-While not a near-term market issue, this debt burden will eventually reduce U.S. economic growth potential, and it makes the economy more interest rate sensitive; a recession will only compound these issues.
+While not a near-term market issue, this debt burden will eventually reduce U.S. economic growth potential, and it makes the economy more interest rate sensitive.

 Sources: Bloomberg, U.S. Treasury, Bureau of Economic Analysis Institute